mdrobot7/pico-vga/docs/renderer.md

 What this does is make *almost* everything CPU-independent (run from the DMA instead of rely on the CPU to reconfigure stuff).
 This gives significantly better performance, much better reliability, and a functioning graphics card.
 The IRQ is also extremely fast and it's based on the actual read address of the DMA channel rather than some counter variable (It tended to break when I was counting lines with a line counter variable).

 ## The 2D Renderer
 The renderer (comparatively, at least) is very simple.
 Since the entire frame is buffered in system memory, writing to and modifying the frame is easy -- it's just a 2D array.
 The renderer is based on the Pico having a second core.
 The second core, Core 1, is entirely dedicated to running the renderer and handling DMA reconfiguration.

 ### The Render Queue
 The render queue is a linked list of RenderQueueItem elements.
 Each element has parameters, coordinates, a color, and an identifier.
 In addition to holding the data for each element, the order in which the list is linked is the order in which things are rendered.
 This means elements can be "under" or "over" others.

+There are a few ways to do the render queue, but the most important factor is that it is a contiguous buffer in RAM.
+Linked lists/lists of pointers to render items don't work well because of cache misses.
+Here are some ways I've implemented this, and why they stuck or were removed:
+- Linked list
+  - Removed because of the cache misses issue (performance)
+- Standard array, the user gets pointers to each element
+  - Removed because "garbage collection" doesn't work well.
+You'll want to insert/remove render queue elements at some point, so you'd have to change the user's pointers too.
+- Standard array with UIDs for each element
+  - This works, and is good for hiding the render queue away from the user, but it's slow.
+If you want to modify an element, you have to go in and linearly search for it in the queue.
+- Standard array in user space (let the user handle everything)
+  - The current implementation.
+This makes the user handle their own memory, cleanup, and queue order.
+It's faster, but at the risk of the user doing something dumb.
+I'm willing to risk it here.

 ### Rasterization
 The render function uses standard rasterization functions to draw lines and circles.
 Since the render queue represents vectors and not pixels, some math needs to be done to convert the two endpoints of a line, for example, into pixels on the frame.
 That is the rasterization process.